azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 3: Embed the bot into your web app

-1. Open Visual Studio and open **Bot.cshtml** located within the Views\Home folder of the **ChatWebApp**.
+1. Open Visual Studio and open **Bot.cshtml** located within the Views\Home folder of the **ChatWebApp**

     ![Open Bot.cshtml](media/vs-bot.png "Visual Studio")

-2. Find `<!-- PASTE YOUR BOT EMBED CODE HERE -->` within the page and paste your iframe embed code on a new line beneath.
+2. Find `<!-- PASTE YOUR BOT EMBED CODE HERE -->` within the page and paste your iframe embed code on a new line beneath

 3. Modify the iframe code to add `width` and `height` values.
 The iframe code should look like: